Torode's floppy controller and its history

 Torode's controller for the "Altair bus" in 1975-76 ws the first floppy controller sold to run with CP/M, and first to run CP/M on the S-100 bus.
 It was an early product in what became the S-100 bus marketplace of over one hundred companies thru the mid-1980's.
 In my opinion, Torode's FDC-1 floppy controller product for the Altair bus, and his licencing and sales of CP/M with it, was a pivotal development of the era.

-Acknowledgements: My thanks to Dr. John Torode, who provided discussion of and information about his early work.
+Acknowledgements: My thanks to Dr. John Torode, who provided discussion of and information about his early work in the late 2000's.
 Thanks to Dwight Elvey for his programs and his work to re-engineer, restore and program his FDC-1 controller; and his many discussions of that work with me.
 Also thanks to Stan Sieler, who provided FDC-1 schematics to Dwight.
 Jeff Shook, an early customer of Digital Systems, provided Dwight and I with manuals from his FDC-2 system, and provided notes about his purchase of it.
 Thanks to Jack Rubin, who provided what appears to be the earliest version of the FDC-1 product's documents.
-Finally, thanks to Vern Potter who provided me with original FDC-3 documents, and who gave me my first technical view of Dr. Torode's Digital System products.
+Thanks to Vern Potter who provided me with original FDC-3 documents, and who gave me my first technical view of Dr. Torode's Digital System products.
+Also, thanks to the various people who sold me or provide copies of Digital Systems hardware, software and documents.
+Most of them are listed with my links to the materials or descriptions I provide on this Web page. - Herb

 Technical context

-During 1973-74, Kildall wrote a floppy disk operating system in PL/M for the 8080 and tried to build a floppy controller for his Intel development system.
-In late 1974 Dr. Torode worked with Dr. Kildall for the first successful run of CP/M. Torode's "Digital Systems Inc." in 1975 was first to license CP/M from Kildall, sold it to other clients and companies, and sold it with Torode's floppy disk controller for IMSAIs and Altairs.
+During 1973-74, Dr Gary Kildall wrote a floppy disk operating system in PL/M for the 8080 and tried to build a floppy controller for his Intel development system.
+In late 1974 Dr. Torode produced a floppy controller and worked with Dr. Kildall for its first successful run of CP/M, on an Intel development system.
+Torode's "Digital Systems Inc." in 1975 was first to license CP/M from Kildall, sold it to other clients and companies, and sold it with Torode's floppy disk controller for IMSAIs and Altairs.
 He later founded Digital Microsystems Inc. from that company in 1979.
 Torode's subsequent work is noted above, as is Dr. Kildall's early and later work.

 IBM invented the floppy disk drive, as a loader of microcode or a bootstrap device for its mainframes.
 One of IBM's engineers, Al Shugart, started the premier floppy drive company, Shugart Associates.
 A number of companies offered floppy drive systems for minicomputers and the early microprocessors during the early 1970's, as 8-inch floppy drives moved from the mainframe world. iCOM, a diskette drive manufacturer, had a floppy drive system with a microprocessor-base OS as early as 1973!
 Information on that product, the "frugal floppy", is on this Web page.